How do I get a high-quality design file?

 “Image quality” typically refers to the image resolution in the given size.

-Printify has added specific file requirements for each design area of a product, which you can find in our Mockup Generator side panel.
+Printify shows specific file requirements for each design area of a product, which you can find in our Product Creator side panel.

-The short answer is – it depends on the design.
-When it comes to raster file formats (JPG/PNG), you are limited to the following options:
+The short answer: it depends on the design.
+When it comes to raster files (JPEG/PNG), here are your options:

 -

-When it comes to getting more designs for free – here’s our blog article on free resources for designs, and where to find them.
+Check out our blog article on free resources for designs and where to find them.